 Note that you will have to keep these pods in an airtight container since there’s no plastic cup to keep it sealed in.
 That gives you the added bonus of wafting coffee air every time you open the receptacle.

-Things to consider before buying a K cup coffee
+Things to consider before buying the best K cup coffees

 Before you grab a random pod, there are a few things to consider.
 After all, these little buckets of ground-up beans will set the tone for the whole day.
 It’s worth doing a little research before committing.